 Don’t forget to check with your insurance agent before you buy an auto.
 Some makes and models can influence how much you’ll spend on car insurance.

-Gasoline engines use internal combustion, which means air enters the engine and combines with fuel and, long-story-short, makes the engine run.
+Gasoline engines use internal combustion, which means air enters the engine and combines with fuel and, long-story-short, makes the car engine run.
 These engines run on gasoline, which is a fuel made from crude oil and other petroleum liquids.

 Benefits of a gas vehicle are price and convenience.
-Gas cars have been in productions for decades, so new and used options are abundant.
+Gas cars have been in production for decades, so new and used options are abundant.
 They are also convenient because gasoline is currently the most common type of fuel for vehicles and is relatively inexpensive and easy to access.